 - The same goes for “sync” apps, by the way.
 Dropbox, OneDrive, Google Drive is Now Called Backup and Sync from Google but-still-ignores-syncing-some-random-files (a bug I can’t for the life of me not figure out how this is not a top priority to fix).

-- If you do finally manage to get into a game, be prepared to cough up money for microtransactions, “cosmetic unlockables”, “loot boxes”, and all those other gamblind-inspired horrids that have come straight from the seventh hell that is mobile gaming to infest the rest of the gaming world.
-It’s a good sign that game companies are hiring such great persona’s as “behavioral economists” and “value-adding psychologists”.
-Just another five bucks.
-The wheel of fortune spins, spins, will I reach this great new weapon?
+- If you do finally manage to get into a game, be prepared to cough up money for microtransactions, “cosmetic unlockables”, “loot boxes”, (edit: and now: “live services”) and all those other gamblind-inspired horrids that have come straight from the seventh hell that is mobile gaming to infest the rest of the gaming world.
+It’s a good sign that game companies are hiring such great persona’s as “behavioral economists” and “value-adding psychologists”, for sure.
+Just another five bucks here, another stolen credit card from mommy and daddy there… The wheel of fortune spins on.
+Will I reach this great new weapon?
 Ah no damn it, just passed it and ended up with another “Boring Regular Glock 201”.
 Well, I almost had it, right?
 No, you’re being played.
 Maybe spend another diamond to finish this building in five seconds instead of the normal two days waiting time for that game you’re playing on your phone?

 But at least programming is still a blast?